A Guide To Buying And Donating At The Dorchester Habitat ReStore

-Currently, we are open to the public six days a week, from 9am – 7pm every Monday through Saturday.
+We are currently open to the public six days a week, from 9 am – 7 pm every Monday through Saturday.
 We are closed on Sundays.

-When it comes to shopping, you can come in any time while we’re open, as we’re proud to provide affordable housing solutions that include cost-effective furniture and home goods for everybody around the Summerville community.
-You don’t need a membership card or anything like that; simply come in to our store location at 101 Greyback Road in Summerville, and we’ll happily help you find what you’re looking for as best we can.
+When it comes to shopping, you can come at any time while we’re open, as we’re proud to provide affordable housing solutions that include cost-effective furniture and home goods for everybody around the Summerville community.
+You don’t need a membership card or anything like that; come into our store location at 101 Greyback Road in Summerville, and we’ll happily help you find what you’re looking for as best we can.

 What To Donate – And What To Leave Behind

-By donating your new or gently used furniture to ReStore, you are helping become part of the solution towards reducing fossil fuel consumption and creating a more sustainable community.
+By donating your new or gently used furniture to ReStore, you help become part of the solution towards reducing fossil fuel consumption and creating a more sustainable community.
 Better yet, you’re directly helping someone in your own backyard on their path towards first-time homeownership.
 So great!

-Currently, the ReStore accepts donations of functioning appliances and gently used furniture and other home goods, including home décor, building materials, kitchen, and bath fixtures, cabinets, countertops, doors, windows, electrical and lighting, new carpet, new tile, new plumbing, architectural items, functioning HVAC and AC units, hardware, books, DVDs, CDs, clothing, cars, boats, RVs, and storm windows.
+Currently, Dorchester Habitat for Humanity ReStore accepts Donations of functioning appliances and gently used furniture and other home goods, including home décor, building materials, kitchen, and bath fixtures, cabinets, countertops, doors, windows, electrical and lighting, new carpet, new tile, new plumbing, architectural items, functioning HVAC and AC units, hardware, books, DVDs, CDs, clothing, cars, boats, RVs, and storm windows.
 That’s quite the list!

 Unfortunately, we are not able to accept the following: alcohol, anything with mold, automobile tires, bicycle or motorcycle helmets, baby items (car seats, cribs, strollers), children’s swing sets, console TVs and stereos, cut pieces of drywall, elbow or knee pads, firearms, ammunition, flares, furniture that is ripped or in need of extreme repair, garage doors or garage door openers, hazardous materials, homemade tapes, hot tubs, items with strong odors, live plants, animals, fish, or birds, mattresses or box springs, oil-based paints, paint, perfume or cologne, pesticides, pools, siding, tires, toxic materials, trampolines, tube television sets, unframed mirrors or glass, used ductwork, waterbeds, or weapons of any kind.

-If you have any questions about whether or not we could accept an item you were seeking to donate, please call us: 843-871-1159.
-You can also click here to schedule a donation pickup by our charitable organization, completely free of charge.
+If you have any questions about whether we could accept an item you were seeking to donate, please call us: 843-871-1159.
+You can also click here to schedule a charitable organization’s donation pickup, completely free of charge.

 The Importance Of Buying Local